SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 - To send API requests let's leverage the Symfony HttpClient component - it should be perfect for executing HTTP requests.
 - Install it with: `com req symfony/http-client`.
+- Seems it was already installed as an indirect dependency, so Composer just added it the composer.json as direct dependency.
 - Now let's create a scoped client that will help us to send requests to the LS API.
 - Create `config/packages/http_client.yaml`.